ualberta-smr/MiningAnnotationUsageRules/README.md

 #### Artifacts

-- 15 explicit and implicit usage rules extracted from questions are [here](./artifacts/manually-extracted-rules.xlsx).
+- 15 usage rules manually extracted from documentation and developers' forums  are [here](./artifacts/manually-extracted-rules.xlsx).
-- Manifestations of violations of 9 Spring Boot rules are [here](./artifacts/spring-boot-questions-on-so.txt).
+- Manifestations of violations of 9 Spring Boot rules are [here](./artifacts/spring-boot-questions-on-so.txt). **Note** that we discuss the manifestations of violations in the thesis only (which is more expansive).
+Ignore this artifact if you come here from our article/paper.

 ## Reproducing Results